A Stealth Marketer Reviews The Fall Guy (2024)

 (4) Queen Elizabeth is a big fan.
 That’s right, QE2 loves the Voorheeses and all of their gory misadventures.
 She was overheard talking about the Friday films at the snack bar while appearing for an official Audience with Pope Francis in 2015.
 “I can watch all of the Paramount Fridays, but that first one is hella scary,” she said.
 There is also an unconfirmed rumor stating that QE2 collects Jason masks.
 “Oh hell yeah, she loves her Jason masks.
 She even paints them and gives them customized machete gashes,” said Sarah, Duchess of York, in an off-the-record 2019 chat with journalist Chelsea Taunton from the magazine Modern Root Beer Enthusiast.
 “I think she’s even got a withered Pamela head tucked away in a closet at Balmoral.”

 (5) Kevin Bacon was almost fired.
 It’s hard to believe now, but there was a time when Kevin Bacon was difficult to work with on set.
 Screenwriter Victor Miller recalled some of the not-so-fond memories of shooting with Bacon in an interview with Immoral Dentistry Magazine in 1990.
 “Kevin was in a strange place at that time.
 He wanted to do the role as a Polish transfer student, and no matter how much we pleaded with him, he refused to acquiesce.
 So he spoke with a Polish accent for the entire production.”
-The situation became so dire that Cunningham had to bring in an actor dub all of Bacon’s lines.
+The situation became so dire that Cunningham had to bring in an actor to dub all of Bacon’s lines.
 “We couldn’t afford a top-tier voice actor,” Miller said.
 “So we had to bring in an unknown named Arnold Schwarzenegger.
 And, like, shockingly, he totally nailed it.
 Too bad he went uncredited.”

 So, there ya’ have it, Friday fans.
 Five more things you can use at parties to impress other … um … trivia enthusiasts, maybe?
 Yeah, let’s go with trivia enthusiasts.
 Bye!